haozez/aimi_uls_final/README.md

 #### Data sampling strategy

 We used a data sampling strategy to train the model.
 We randomly selected 10% of the data from each dataset for training, and 2.5% for validation.
 We used the same data sampling strategy for all experiments.
-For two datasets (`DSC_Task06_Lung`, `MDSC_Task10_Colon`) which less than 100 samples, we 80% of the data for training and 20% for validation, which ensures that these lesions are well represented in the training and validation sets.
+For two datasets (`DSC_Task06_Lung`, `MDSC_Task10_Colon`) which less than 100 samples, we took 80% of the data for training and 20% for validation, which ensures that these lesions are well represented in the training and validation sets.

 The data sampling script is available in the `misc_scripts` folder.